browserengineering/book/book/invalidation.md

 web developers and users as well.
-Implementing complex invalidation algorithms in the browser lets web developers focus on making more interesting applications and gives users a better, more responsive web.
-The declarative web makes it possible for the invalidation algorithms to be written once and then automatically benefit everyone else who uses the web.
+Implementing complex invalidation algorithms in the browser lets web developers focus on making more interesting applications and gives users a better, more responsive experience.
+The declarative web makes it possible for the invalidation algorithms to be written once and then automatically benefit everyone.
 :::